JoanMaquinano/twinrocks-mpa-analysis/README.md

 The analysis focuses on data validation, longitudinal comparisons, and statistical diagnostics to assess how marine protection affects fish abundance and biomass over time.

+The included HTML notebook demonstrates the full analytical workflow, with selected outputs preserved for transparency rather than execution.